OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/sellar.rst

 The output of the objective equation is stored in the promoted output 'obj'.

-We have also created two more ExecComps, one for each constraint equations, with the ouptuts being the promoted variables 'con1' and 'con2'.
+We have also created two more ExecComps, one for each constraint equations, with the outputs being the promoted variables 'con1' and 'con2'.
 Now, that we are done creating the `Group` for the Sellar problem, let's hook it up to an optimizer.